 Nothing works up an appetite quite like a winter day spent outside.
 Trekking through snow and icy temperatures can be daunting, but powdery vistas and tranquil footfalls make the experience worthwhile.
 The best part?
 Heading back to one of Columbus’ many delicious dining options to reflect on your experience and refuel.
-Here is a list of suggested outdoor winter adventures and where to eat when you get back to the city.
+Here is a list of suggested outdoor winter adventures and where to eat when you return to the city.

 Highbanks Metro Park

-Activities: Cross country skiing, hiking, trail running, sledding, photography
+Activities: Cross-country skiing, hiking, trail running, sledding, photography

 Highbanks Metro Park is one of the most popular parks in the Columbus area, thanks to its location, challenging yet accessible terrain, and the assortment of activities that can be accommodated there.
 Gaze down at an icy Olentangy River from the Overlook Deck.
 After a snowfall, the Coyote Run Trail opens up to cross-country skiing and sledding.
 Tributaries that have cut into the bluff make for hilly hiking or trail running, while occasionally opening up to panoramic valley views.
 Opt to bring the camera or binoculars, as a variety of predatory birds scour the skies at this park, including bald eagles!